reflex-frp/reflex-dom/Quickref.md

 -- Issue a collection of requests, wait for them ALL to complete, return collected results.
 [W]   performRequestsAsync :: Traversable f => Event (f XhrRequest) -> m (Event (f XhrResponse))

--- Convenience function to decode JSON-encoded response.
+-- Convenience function to decode JSON-encoded responses.
 [ ]   decodeXhrResponse :: FromJSON a => XhrResponse -> Maybe a

 -- Simplified interface to "GET" URLs and return decoded results.